a2415824/MTD_server/README.md

 | Cache Capacity | `100` items | `Server.h` → `LRUCache cache{100,30}` |
 | Cache TTL | `30` seconds | `Server.h` → `LRUCache cache{100,30}` |

-## 📚 Detailed Documentation

-For an in-depth explanation of every component and how they work together, see **[README_DETAILED.md](README_DETAILED.md)**.

-## 📄 License

-This project is for educational purposes.
-Feel free to use, modify, and learn from it!